matthewbentley/paasta/docs/source/workflow.rst

   the hacheck draining method sets an expiration when marking an instance down on hacheck. hacheck will drop the down state if it receives a status query after expiration.

-**What is the rationale behind the expiration logic?
-We have seen boucing being slowed down by this logic.
-In addition, will it create inconsistency if draining brings an instance back to up after expiration while haproxy thinks it is down? haproxy will have to keep pinging hacheck for the same expiraiton before truely remove it.**

 Monitoring
 ----------